Download Our App

 2022: A ballot proposal that could allow South Dakotans to approve mobile sports betting in November 2022 was passed by the Senate in February.
 It faced an uphill battle in the House after barely escaping the Senate.

-A House committee voted against the proposal, limiting South Dakota sports betting to Deadwood casinos.
+A House committee voted against the proposal, keeping South Dakota sports betting limited to Deadwood casinos.

 SJR 502, which proposed an amendment to the Constitution of South Dakota to provide online sports betting, passed the Senate but came up short in the House before the end of the 2022 legislative session.